siran/writing/books/The Emergence of Self/The Emergence of Self - 000 Foreword.md

 - imprint before self-image,
 - translation before mystery,
 - internal steering before metaphysical freedom,
-- and distributed realization before any brain-only picture.
+- distributed realization before any brain-only picture,
+- and self-driven evolution before any passive picture of selection.

 Appendix A expands, one by one, the specific philosophical problems this book claims to close.
 The appendix is not an afterthought.
 It is the sharp form of